Debarshi-Chaudhuri/news-api/ARCHITECTURE.md

 - Internal Docker network for service communication
 - Exposed ports for external access
+- Ngrok for public access to internal services
 - Reverse proxy capability for production

 ### Persistence